Showcase Your Skills: How to Make a Portfolio

 Where Can Designers Build an Online Portfolio?

 Today, various no code and template-based portfolio sites are available: Webflow, Without Code, Tilda, Squarespace, Wix, Editor X, and Semplice, to name a few.
 Among these, the free offerings tend to be underwhelming, marred with host company branding and the use of subdomains.
 Paid plans range from $6 to $15 per month, and they give designers the ability to build a professional-looking portfolio and use a custom domain name.

 An online design portfolio is your showcase to the world and will potentially get you the next job.
 If you don’t invest enough time into its creation, it will come through.
 To set it up for success, you must meticulously plan its content, structure, and layout.

-As designers contemplate how to build a portfolio, they may want to explore other design portfolios to learn from them.
+As designers contemplate how to show their skills in a portfolio, they may want to explore other design portfolios to learn from them.
 What’s good about a particular portfolio?
 What works and what doesn’t?
 If you were a client, would you hire that designer?

 As clients review portfolios, they’re projecting themselves into a future working relationship with you.
 They’re wondering, how would this designer’s experience, work, and skills apply to my situation?
 What would it be like to work with them on my project?
 Put yourself in the client’s shoes.
 Knowing that they only spend a few minutes on your portfolio, make it easy for them to access the most important information and see your best work.

 Let us know what you think!
 Please leave your thoughts, comments, and feedback below.

 What should be included in a design portfolio?